Rozi19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions:- sets the mode of the file hello the same as olleh’s mode 11-directories_permissions:- adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-12-directory_permission:- creating a directory called my-dir with permissions 751 in the working directory 13-change_group:- changeing  the group owner
+12-directory_permission:- creating a directory called my-dir with permissions 751 in the working directory 13-change_group:- changeing  the group owner 100-change_owner_and_group:- change All the owner and group owner